 - Compare average loan amounts and terms before accepting debt.

-- Use the school’s aid office to combine grants, scholarships, and loans strategically.
+- Use the school’s financial aid page to combine grants, scholarships, and loans strategically.

 That approach keeps costs manageable and clarifies your repayment responsibilities.